Jesse Walter Fewkes

-Biography
+Early life and education

 Fewkes was born in Newton, Massachusetts on November 14, 1850, and initially trained as a zoologist at Harvard University.
 He later turned to ethnological studies of the Native American tribes in the American Southwest.

 He married Florence Gorges Eastman in 1883.
-She died in 1888, and in 1893 he remarried to Harriet O. Cutler.
+After Eastman's death in 1888, Fewkes went on to marry Harriet Olivia Cutler in 1893.

+Career

 In 1889, with the resignation of noted ethnologist Frank Hamilton Cushing, Fewkes became leader of the Hemenway Southwestern Archaeological Expedition, named for its patron Mary Hemenway.
 While with this project, Fewkes documented the existing lifestyle and rituals of the Zuni and Hopi tribes.
 He also recorded the music and languages of the people.

 Fewkes was the first man to use a phonograph to record indigenous people for study.
-He first tested its use among the Passamaquoddy in Maine.
-When he traveled to the Southwest with the Hemenway expedition, he used a phonograph to record music of the Zuni (1890) and Hopi (1891).
+He first tested its use among the Passamaquoddy in present-day Maine.
+When he traveled to the Southwest United States with the Hemenway expedition, he used a phonograph to record music of the Zuni (1890) and Hopi (1891).
 Benjamin Ives Gilman used these recordings to show that the people used musical intervals unlike those in the Western tempered scale.
 In addition to making the recordings, Fewkes wrote historically valuable descriptions of the music and musical practice.

-Fewkes surveyed the ruins of a number of cultures in the American Southwest, and wrote many articles and books about them.
-He supervised the excavation of the Casa Grande ruins in southern Arizona, a Hohokam site, and the Mesa Verde ruins in southern Colorado, an Ancient Pueblo site.
+Fewkes surveyed the ruins of a number of cultures in the Southwest, and wrote many articles and books about them.
+He supervised the excavation of Casa Grande in southern Arizona, a Hohokam site, and the Mesa Verde dwellings in southern Colorado, an Ancient Pueblo site.

 He particularly focused on the variants and styles of prehistoric Southwest Indian pottery, producing a number of volumes with carefully drawn illustrations.
 His work on the Mimbres and Sikyátki pottery styles later contributed to artisans reproducing many of these traditional forms and images.
 He claimed that his research influenced the designs of Hopi potter Nampeyo, though there is scholarly disagreement on this point.